speedracer05/Covid_CalFresh/README.md

 * John Chan

 ## Acknowledgments
-* DeJuan did a great job in cleaning up one of the datasets, was instrumental for the other team members.
+* DeJuan did a great job in cleaning up one of the datasets that was instrumental for the other team members.
+* Key to success was over-communicating with each other, and lending a set of eyes to help your teammate get over a mental block.